WestpacGEL/GEL/README.md

   ```

 - Tokens and everything regarding consistent branding will be contained in the brand packages in `brands/*`
-- Tokens will include at least the four categories:
+- Tokens will include these four categories:
+  - `colors`
   - `layout`
-  - `colors`
+  - `packs`
   - `spacing`
-  - `typography`
+  - `type`
+- All components use named exports as the default, no default exports
-- Brands will only have a default export containing the "tokens" object.
+- Brands will also have a default export containing the "tokens" objects in addition to the named exports of each.
-- All components (not brand packages) have at least one named export
 - Each component has local tokens that can be overwritten with the object passed into `<GEL/>`

   ```jsx